arumugamlab/GutCoder/README.md

 # GutCoder

-GutCoder is an attention-based transformer encoder that learns community interactions within the gut microbiome during healthy and chronic inflammatory disease states by recovering biological signals from high dimensional, noisy relative abundance data.
+GutCoder is an attention-based transformer encoder that learns microbial community structure in the gut during healthy and chronic inflammatory disease states from high dimensional, noisy relative abundance data.

-## Objectives
+## Overview
-- Develop a microbiome foundation model extensively pretrained on unlabelled species relative abundance data using a Masked Modelling approach
+- GutCoder is extensively pretrained on unlabelled species relative abundance data using a Masked Modelling approach
-- Finetune on labelled Chronic Inflammatory cohorts - IBD, T2D and CRC to distinguish from healthy conditions
+- It is finetuned on labelled Chronic Inflammatory cohorts - IBD, T2D and CRC to distinguish from healthy conditions
-  - Implement Nested Leave-One-Study-Out Cross validation (LOSO-CV) to rigourously evaluate supervised classification tasks with a baseline Multi-Layer Perceptron (MLP)
+  - Implements Nested Leave-One-Study-Out Cross validation (LOSO-CV) to rigourously evaluate supervised classification tasks with a baseline Multi-Layer Perceptron (MLP)
-  - Implement unsupervised k-means clustering to visualize and interpret separation of diseases in the latent embedding space with a traditional Autoencoder
+  - Implements unsupervised k-means clustering to visualize and interpret separation of diseases in the latent embedding space with a traditional Autoencoder
-- Calculate mean attention scores and species co-attention to correlate top 15 microbial species with existing literature
+- Mean attention scores and species co-attention is calculated to correlate top 15 microbial species with existing literature

 ## Dataset
 Species-relative abundance data from the `curatedMetagenomicData` along with its metadata is used for training GutCoder.
-To do this, first, The `curatedMetagenomicData` package (Version 3.18.0) is installed via Bioconductor:
+To do this, first, the `curatedMetagenomicData` package (Version 3.18.0) is installed via Bioconductor:

 ```r
 if (!require("BiocManager", quietly = TRUE))